 If you’ve ever heard of Szechuan (or Sichuan) cuisine, chances are, you already associate it with spicy food.

 Szechuan food is characterized by bold flavors, particularly the pungency and spiciness brought about by the liberal use of garlic and chili peppers, particularly the Szechuan pepper.
-These practices, as well as the use of ingredients associated with the Szechuan province, arose from the influx of culinary influences and crops from the Middle East and the new world since the Middle Ages.
+These practices, as well as the use of ingredients associated with the Szechuan province, arose from the influx of culinary influences and crops from the Middle East and the new world to China since the Middle Ages.

 In fact, Szechuan is known colloquially as “the heavenly country” due to its abundant food and natural resources, as a place where people “uphold good flavor” and are “fond of hot and spicy taste.”